Advanced Study Program

 Very exceptional students with substantial work experience and demonstrated ability to succeed in MIT-level work are occasionally admitted.
 However, in most cases, successful completion of a college degree is required.
 Many fellows have earned advanced degrees.

 Is there an interview?

-No. Prospective fellows are, however, welcome to contact the director before applying if they have questions or would like advice on their programs.
+No. Prospective fellows are welcome to contact the director before applying if they have questions or would like advice on their program.